 Care to Speak

-A peer-based phone, text, and webchat service providing free and confidential support to health and social support workers in BC
+Care to Speak is a peer-based phone, text, and webchat service providing free and confidential support to healthcare and social support workers in BC.
+Connect with us from Monday to Friday 9 am to 9 pm

 We work in the community—just like you